OnTheGoSystems/toolset-cli/docs/types/posttype/create.md

 : Which editor to use.
 Can take values: classic, block.
 Default: classic.

 [\--show_in_rest=&lt;bool&gt;]
-: Whethere show_in_rest option is enabled.
+: Whether show_in_rest option is enabled.
 Default: false.

 [\--hierarchical=&lt;bool&gt;]
-: Whethere hierarchical option is enabled.
+: Whether hierarchical option is enabled.
 Default: false.

 ### EXAMPLES